EatingRichly/wp-hashcash-updated/readme.txt

 3. Also protects signup pages for Wordpress (WP), BuddyPress (BP), and Wordpress Multi-User (WPMU)
 4. Widget support to display spam statistics and edit the configuration
 5. Works with IE, Firefox, and Safari
-6. 100% standards compliant XHTML 1.1, works with jQuery and Prototype
+6. 100% standards compliant HTML5, works with jQuery and Prototype
 7. Tested with Wordpress 3, Firefox, Safari, IE, and Chrome
 8. Akismet compatibility

 = Limitations =

-WP Hashcash relies on the presence of two hooks in your theme, `wp_head` and `comment_form`.
+Hashcash Updated relies on the presence of two hooks in your theme, `wp_head` and `comment_form`.
 If your theme doesn't include these actions, you will need to add them immediately before the end head and end form tags respectively.

 == Installation ==

 = Installation Instructions =

-To install WP Hashcash, please download the plugin and unzip it, then copy the wp-hashcash.php file to wp-content/plugins.
-Activate the plugin and drag into your Widgetized sidebar for public statistics, or visit Options, WP Hashcash from the admin panel to configure options.
+To install Hashcash Updated, please download the plugin and unzip it, then copy the wp-hashcash.php file to wp-content/plugins.
+Activate the plugin and drag into your Widgetized sidebar for public statistics, or visit Options, Hashcash Updated from the admin panel to configure options.

 = Notes =